Pathway for a Female to Become a Senator in Nigeria

 - 2nd: Be a previous serving House of Representative member.
 (4%)

-In 2017, 15 female world leaders are currently serving in office, 8 of whom are members of the prime leadership for their country.(Geiger, 2017).
+In 2017, 15 female world leaders were currently serving in office, eight of whom were members of the prime leadership for their country.(Geiger, 2017).
 Globally, the world is becoming more accepting of female leadership, according to Pew research, the number of current female leaders (excluding monarchs and figurehead leaders) has doubled since 2000.

 As the 2019 election cycle in Nigeria approaches, it brings with it an opportunity for the emergence of new female players across party lines that may in turn push the Nigerian government further towards achieving the target National Gender Policy quota, thus reducing the shortfall of female players at such high level of offices.